ja11sop/cuppa/README.md

 ## Supported Dependencies

 In order to make use of a dependency in your code it must both exist and be added to the current environment.
 Typically a dependency is created by indicating a version or location of the dependency.
 It is up to each dependency how they interpret this information.
-To then use the dependency you can either make it a default dependency by passing it as a list member to the `default_dependencies` argument to `Construct` or by using the `BuildWith()` or `Use()` methods.
+To then use the dependency you can either make it a default dependency by passing it as a list member to the `default_dependencies` argument to `cppscons.run` or by using the `BuildWith()` or `Use()` methods.

 ### `boost`